CrsMthw/homelab/traefik/readme.md

       - "traefik.enable=true"
       - "traefik.http.routers.CONTAINER_NAME.entrypoints=http" # You can skip this line if you do not need http access at all.
 HTTP access can be useful for internal networks DNS resolver.
       - "traefik.http.routers.CONTAINER_NAME.rule=Host(`SUBDOMAIN.YOURDOMAIN.COM`)" # Same thing for this line.
 This is only for http.
-      - traefik.http.routers.CONTAINER_NAME.middlewares=https-redirect@file # Remove this line if you do not want automatic http to https redirection or if you skipped the two lines above.
+      - "traefik.http.routers.CONTAINER_NAME.middlewares=https-redirect@file" # Remove this line if you do not want automatic http to https redirection or if you skipped the two lines above.
       - "traefik.http.routers.CONTAINER_NAME-secure.entrypoints=https"
       - "traefik.http.routers.CONTAINER_NAME-secure.rule=Host(`SUBDOMAIN.YOURDOMAIN.COM`)"
       - "traefik.http.routers.CONTAINER_NAME-secure.tls=true"